 Waste: Please use the proper receptacles to dispose of trash and recyclables.
 Whenever possible, utilize reusable containers for food and drinks to reduce the impact on the environment.

 Birdsong Audio: The use of audio or mechanical devices to playback bird vocalizations to attract birds are not allowed at the festival.
 Use of these devices will stress and disrupt mating/nesting activities of wildlife.
 Additionally, Federal Regulations prohibit use in National Parks and California Law prohibits broadcasting vocalizations of endangered species.

 Birds First: When observing birds, pay attention to their posture and position.
 If birds are alarmed, step back and allow the birds to relax.
-Do not approach nests, roosts or display areas will cause birds to stay away which may result in hungry chicks or predators accessing the nest.
+Do not approach nests, roosts or display areas.
 Please do not feed the birds.

-Field Trip Etiquette: 1) When on field events, place your phone on airplane mode or turn off, 2) Do not wander away from the group, 3) Keep conversations at a low volume so participants may hear the guide and listen for birds, and 4) If you have a medical emergency, notify the guide or volunteer, and call 911.
+Field Trip Etiquette: 1) When on field events, place your phone on airplane mode or turn it off, 2) Do not wander away from the group, 3) Keep conversations at a low volume so participants may hear the guide and listen for birds, and 4) If you have a medical emergency, notify the guide or volunteer, and call 911.

 Reporting Inappropriate Behavior: The festival works to provide one of the best birding and nature festival experiences.
-If you observe a fellow festival attendee acting in an unethical or inappropriate birding behavior, please report to your field guide or to festival headquarters.
+If you experience unethical or inappropriate behavior, please let us know at (415) 663.9312 or at firstname.lastname@example.org.